dooco/rock-paper-scissors-lizard-spock/README.md

 The Reset Game button in the footer is used to reset the game at any stage during play.
 When game completed (when player wins or loses game) the Reset Game must be pressed to initiate a new game.

 The rules of the game need to be available to player but take up a lot of screen space on smaller devices.
 To view rules, click on  'Rules & Info' button in footer and rules will appear in a popup which can be collapsed again by clicking x.
-As well as the individual rules that decide a player/computer itteration the popup gives a brief description on where the game originated and how first to seven games wins the set and the first to win five sets wins the match.
+As well as the individual rules that decide a player/computer itteration the popup gives a brief description on where the game originated and charactoristic of this game where first to seven games wins the set and the first to win five sets wins the match.
-On loading the game for the first time or on reset the rules popup starts up 2 seconds when page is fully loaded.
+On loading the game for the first time the rules model starts up 2 seconds after page is fully loaded.
 This function is initiated to alert player to rules of the game.
 The rules can be collapsed by clicking on x in modal.

 ![footer](./assets/images/readme_images/footer.png)
+---

 ## Technologies Used